 Throughout the year, the District Global Missions Director will contact pastors to schedule services for Missionaries.
-It is recommended that each pastor make yearly plans to have at least one missionary service per quarter.
-Also, each church is encouraged to have one off-night service yearly, as this helps facilitate the missionary schedule and expenses while in our District.
-This off night could be either a service or a night to simply host the Missionary by providing a room, a meal, an offering and if possible, become a Partner in Missions (PIM).
+It is recommended that each pastor make yearly plans to have at least two missionary services or hostings or combination thereof annually.
+This helps facilitate the missionary schedule and expenses while in our District.
+Also, churches with suitable evangelist's quarters and/or RV parking to provide accommodations for missionaries are encouraged to inform the District Director.
+By making accommodations available it saves hundreds of dollars in lodging expenses for the missionary and a convenient place to base from for several nights.
 It is recommended that each district provide five services per week for each missionary unit to help avoid extra food and lodging expenses for the missionary, and reduce the length of their deputational travels.